core-wg/core-problem-details/draft-ietf-core-problem-details.md

 codes (4.06 Not Acceptable, 5.05 Proxying Not Supported, respectively) to be sent instead of 4.02 Bad Option.

-For future compatibility, receivers are expected to ignore values that do not match the CDDL type given in this registration, as these might be used to provide more precise information about an option if the demand arises.  [^cabo1]

-[^cabo1]: I'm not so sure we should include this paragraph.
-Why not
-    register a new key for this case if the old one can't be understood anyway?

 ## Custom Problem Detail Entries {#new-cpdk}

 Applications may extend the Problem Details data item with